kesondrakey/kesondrakey.github.io/test.md

         <header class="major">
             <h2>Research is Ongoing</h2>
         </header>
         <p>The DISES project represents a significant step forward in understanding how nature-based solutions like cover cropping can contribute to climate change mitigation.
-By closing the carbon, water, and energy budgets in agricultural systems, this research provides valuable insights that can inform sustainable farming practices and NbCS implementation on a broader scale.</p>
+By closing the carbon, water, and energy budgets in agricultural systems, this research provides useful insights that can inform sustainable farming practices and NbCS implementation on a broader scale.</p>
         <ul class="actions">
             <li><a href="https://kesondrakey.github.io/DownforMaintenance" class="button next">Publications (currently unavailable)</a></li>
         </ul>